qchenevier/MBA_memoire/doc/reaction_organization.md

 - **Regulation and reputation:** Executives might be careful about mobile and social technologies because of security and privacy concerns.
 Some firms have concern over regulatory impacts on their potential digital initiatives.
 And a hacked access to confidential data has reputational repercussions well beyond any regulatory penalties.
 Some firms take a slow approach to social media for fear of regulatory sanction.
 While these regulatory concerns are real, they need not prevent companies from moving forward.  [@Westerman2011]

+##### IT Renting & Staff on-demand increases Up-Down Scaling speed

+Speed of Product Launches: when traditional firms add digital dimensions to their business strategy, the clock speed of product launches is recalibrated by the speed set by the pure-play companies.
+Managers across a variety of industries find themselves with capabilities that are misaligned with those of their new competitors.
+As we combine Moore’s Law with steady increases in band-width speed and mobile technologies, speed of product launches with connectivity to cloud becomes critical and important.
+And also, planned obsolescence becomes fundamental to a firm’s competitive success and survival under digital business conditions.
+Lastly, with increased digitization, product launches need to be coordinated in networks with complementary products and services [@Bharadwaj2013].

+Rapid Digital Scale Up/Down as Strategic Dynamic Capability: When the digital infrastructure and business strategy are fused, this rapid scaling ability becomes a strategic dynamic capability for the firm to adapt to the dynamic requirements of the digital marketplace [@Bharadwaj2013].

+**Leveraged Assets:** Recently there's been an accelerating trend towards outsourcing even mission-critical assets.
+ExOs retain their flexibility precisely by not owning assets, even in strategic areas.
+This practice optimizes flexibility and allows the enterprise to scale incredibly quickly.
+Non-ownership, then, is the key to owning the future, except, of course, when it comes to scarce resources and assets.
+For example, Tesla owns its own factories and Amazon its own warehouses.
+When the asset in question is rare or extremely scarce, then ownership is a better option.
+But if your asset is information-based or commoditized at all, then accessing is better than possessing [@VanGeest2014].

+Scale Through Alliances and Partnerships through shared digital assets.
+Firms modularize their business processes and rely on plug-and-play capabilities for richly linking digital assets and rely on linkages through application programming interfaces (APIs) and web services [@Bharadwaj2013].

+**Rent, Don't Own:** An important mechanism empowering individuals and small teams everywhere is low-cost access to technology and tools.
+Cloud computing, which offers the ability to store and manage massive amounts of information with unlimited processing, all on a cost-per-use basis requiring no upfront costs or capital investments.
+This makes memory almost free.
+The cloud also puts small companies on the same footing as, or even gives them an advantage over, big companies, which are burdened by expensive internal IT.
+This rent-not-own philosophy further extends the current craze of collaborative consumption and the sharing economy.
+Why not rent those assets, reducing up-front investment and leaving the ownership and maintenance of state-of-the-art facilities to someone else?
+Be it facilities, equipment, computing or people, the concept of renting rather than owning is a major factor contributing to an ExO's agility and flexibility [@VanGeest2014].

+##### Small & independent units

+**Smaller Beats Bigger:** Scale and size have been desirable traits in an enterprise.
+The conventional wisdom says that a bigger company could leverage economies of scale and negotiate from strength.
+All that is changing.
+The unparalleled and unprecedented ability of a small team today to do big things if the exponential technologies described previously are put to use.
+Both now and in the coming years, adaptability and agility will increasingly eclipse size and scale.
+A small team can take on much bigger risks than a large one [@VanGeest2014].

+Dedicated financial resources (DFR): Dedicating these resources to responding to digital disruption can facilitate new growth by avoiding the traps associated with allocating all slack resources to core products and by removing the obstacles that would otherwise limit the potential for innovative ideas to succeed [9, 63] [@Karimi2015].

+Dedicated human resources (DHR): Relying just on human resources already allocated to the core products can sharply limit a newspaper company's ability to sell innovative non-core products and to capture new business models [@Karimi2015].

+Autonomous growth group (AGG): It is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests.
+It is a necessary condition when a new venture needs to take an approach that the old venture dislikes or rejects, or when a new venture needs to create new growth that may disrupt the core business.
+Otherwise, chances are that either a low priority is assigned to new ideas or an old business model may be force-fitted onto the new opportunity [@Karimi2015].

+Staged allocation of resources (SAR): It can force innovation teams to zero in quickly on critical assumptions, find cheap ways to test those assumptions, and develop lean and flexible structures for innovation projects.
+Instead of risking big investments on uncertain strategies, newspaper companies can "invest a little to learn a lot" about the key uncertainties in their approach, reduce the cost and risk of innovation, and encourage smart experiments and risk-mitigation strategies [@Karimi2015].

+Staged allocation of funding resources allows for committing small amounts of resources to multiple innovation projects establishing an autonomous growth group, business unit, or "heavyweight" development team is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests [@Karimi2015].

 #### Organize for Customization & Customer Intimacy

+**Customer understanding:** Firms are exploring social media to understand customer satisfiers and dissatisfiers.
+Companies are learning to promote their brands more effectively through digital media: social media campaign, educational digital tools, building new on-line communities.
+Firms are building analytics capability to understand customers and actively conducting experiments in pricing and promotion [@Westerman2011].

+Learning to sell the new model

+- It requires an approach that integrates with the client's proprietary **financial and operational data** and an extensive familiarity with the client's balance sheet, financial strategies and approach to the market [@Iansiti2014].
+- "Our sales team has to do a whole range of new spreadsheet calculations and modeling before we even approach a potential customer." [@Iansiti2014]

+Redefine customer engagement.
+Harness the data to fine-tune customer engagement.
+Design is also playing a more central role.
+Many companies are forced to sell their products or services in someone else’s ecosystem, which calls for careful strategies around pricing, value retention, and brand integrity [@Manyika2015].

+**Customer touch points:** Fast and transparent problem resolution builds trust for customers (for example, through a twitter account to answer client complaints).
+Companies with multiple channels to the customer are experiencing pressure to provide an integrated experience.
+Some firms are moving beyond simple multi-channel models to enable new forms of digital strategy: they supplements the multichannel experience through a new type of storefront.
+Several companies are offering self-service via digital tools.
+These tools allow the customer to save time, while saving the company money [@Westerman2011].

+**Top-line growth:** Companies are using technology to enhance in-person sales conversations.
+Using tablet-based presentations and introducing mobile tools to help sales people and customers engage in analytics-based planning.
+Analytics help to segment clients.
+Other firms are using concept stores as flagships for their digital selling innovations.
+Some firms try to make the life of the customer easier, simplifying their processes through a digital plugin.
+This streamlines the shopping process [@Westerman2011].

 ##### Business-model shift: from product catalog to service catalog to customized service or partnership

+**Everything is Measurable and Anything is Knowable:** The sensor revolution is one of the most important and least celebrated technological revolutions taking place today.
+ExOs take advantage of this accelerating trend in two ways: by creating new business models on existing data streams or by adding new data streams to old paradigms.
+We are moving toward a world in which everything will be measured and anything can be knowable, both in the world around us and within our bodies.
+Plan for this to have a chance at long-term success [@VanGeest2014].

 Sources of Value Creation and Capture: Digital business strategy brings in additional dimensions that alter the nature of value creation and capture [@Bharadwaj2013].

 (1) first-order dynamic capabilities have a direct association with building digital platform capabilities and with newspaper companies' response to digital disruption in terms of revenue generated from all on-line sources [@Karimi2015]
 (2) digital platform capabilities mediate the relationship between first-order dynamic capabilities and newspaper companies' response performance in terms of number of non-core products [@Karimi2015].

-- **Digitally-modified businesses:** Some firms are finding ways to augment physical with digital offerings.
+**Digitally-modified businesses:** Some firms are finding ways to augment physical with digital offerings.
 Other firms are staying true to their traditional business, but using digital to transform a new growth business through e-commerce platforms.
 Other firms are building digital or service wrappers around traditional products [@Westerman2011].

-- **New digital businesses:** Introducing digital products that complement traditional products or changing business models by reshaping their boundaries through digital [@Westerman2011].
+**New digital businesses:** Introducing digital products that complement traditional products or changing business models by reshaping their boundaries through digital [@Westerman2011].

-- Decision 4: Diversify or double down on digital initiatives?
-  Diversification reduces risks, so many companies are tempted to let a thousand flowers bloom.
+**Diversify or double down on digital initiatives?** Diversification reduces risks, so many companies are tempted to let a thousand flowers bloom.
 Think like a private-equity fund, seeding multiple initiatives but being disciplined enough to kill off those that don't quickly gain momentum and to bankroll those with genuinely disruptive potential.
 The alternative is to double down in one area, which may be the right strategy in industries with massive value at stake [@Hirt2014].

 Today, many companies are having new competitors, shifting the customer value proposition away from acquiring reliable industrial equipment to deriving new efficiencies and other benefits through advanced analytics and algorithms based on the data generated by that equipment [@Iansiti2014].